astromatic/visiomatic/doc/src/setup.rst

 Setup guide
 -----------

-This section will help you configure |VisiOmatic| for best performance.
+This section will help you configure |VisiOmatic| for best performance in typical situations.
 The default settings are generally appropriate for basic, local usage, but may not be the best compromise when it comes to running |VisiOmatic| on a big server or on specific hardware.